jandub/apeek-firebase/README.md

 ```
 $ npm test
 ```
-or run just the test for a part of the project
+or run just the tests for a part of the project
 * Database rules tests
 ```$ npm run test:rules```
 * Firebase functions unit tests